oyindonesia/external-api-docs/source/includes/_fund_disbursement.md

 ### Get Detail of Scheduled Disbursement
 This endpoint allows you to get detail of a created scheduled disbursement.

+> Below is an example of the code for get scheduled disbursement

 ```shell
 curl -X \
 GET https://partner.oyindonesia.com/api/scheduled-remit \